psoloway/puppetlabs-tomcat/README.md

 #####`$quote_char`

 *Optional.* Specifies the character with which to quote the value.
+Valid options: A string (usually a single or double quote).
+Default: No quote character.

 #####`$order`